SJackson7/Pymaeceuticals/README.md

 * Calculating correlation and regression.
 * Final analysis.

-Below are the folling actions that I took for each task.
+Below are the following actions that I took for each task.

 ### Preparing the Data
 * Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.